 There are many reasons why we should develop our emotional intelligence.
 Evidence shows that:

 Emotional intelligence is an important factor in determining our job performance

 It helps build our emotional resilience so that we can recover more quickly from disappointment

 It can increase our level of motivation and engagement

 It can also make us more effective leaders

-In order to develop emotional intelligence, it’s important to understand how people process emotions, and also the science behind EI.
+In order to develop emotional intelligence, it’s important to understand how people process positive and negative emotions, and also the science behind EI.

 Early models in psychology described human behaviour in terms of stimulus and response.
 That is, something happens, and a person responds to it.
 However, later psychology and neuroscience has shown us that there are several parts that fall between these two steps, including thoughts, feelings and attitudes.

 Consider the following example:

 Stimulus: Imagine the situation of a colleague criticising a person’s work.